 Examination of these laws shows them to be of the same absolute, unlimited, and tyrannical character as those of the past.
 The Code has the entire necessary legislature, jurisprudence, and laws for the purposes of control and coercion.
 The same pope who splendidly addressed the UN on the need for freedom, simultaneously effects in Roman Catholic law the following,

 Clearly, official Roman Catholic law is the iron fist under Pope John Paul II’s velvet glove.
-That this is the RCC modus operandi can be learned from her history.
+That this is the modus operandi of the Roman Catholic Church can be learned from her history.
 The dissimilarity between the dictate of the present pope and the apostle Paul is evident.
 The Pontiff’s rule is “The Church has an innate and proper right to coerce.
-The apostle states, “Not for that we have dominion over your faith, but are helpers of your joy: for by faith ye stand.
+The apostle states, “Not for that we have dominion over your faith, but are helpers of your joy: for by faith ye stand.”

 Trusting in the God of True Peace

 In the latter half of this paper, contemporary Vatican canon law demonstrating Rome’s present readiness to exert control will be documented.
 First, however, it is important to review the historical persecution of Christians by the Roman Church.
 All that is discovered must be measured in terms of the Lord God’s greatness and the truth of His gospel.
 The Lord Jesus Christ declares the truth concerning Himself, “…thou hast given him power over all flesh, that he should give eternal life to as many as thou hast given him.
 And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.
 In Him is our faith and confidence, and all facts must be perceived in the wisdom of His written Word.

 The historian, J. A. Wylie, shows the beginning of corruption of the Christian Church, an apostasy that set in place the machinery for later persecution.